denismoulin/denismoulin/_posts/2018-02-01-headlight-website.md

 link: https://weareheadlight.com
 ---

 Headlight empowers employees to build resilience against stress and improve their performance.
-I was responsible elaborate the first batch of branding and build headlight's landing page.
+I was responsible for elaborating the first batch of branding and for building Headlight’s landing page.

 #### External link